MateuszMikielewicz/rose-srv6-control-plane-on-kathara-docker/README.md

 ## This is a fork of an ROSE SRv6 Control Plane repository (see link [https://github.com/netgroup/rose-srv6-control-plane](https://github.com/netgroup/rose-srv6-control-plane))

-This for was created due to having conflicts in python libraries and requirements.txt files was changed so they are suited for an installation on a Kathara Docker Images.
+This fork was created due to conflicts in Python libraries versions.
+The requirements.txt files were changed and they are suited for an installation on a Kathara Docker Images.

 **Arango_DB is disabled** due to an error with its Python libraries.